MaxArt2501/p-slides/readme.md

 > <p-fragment p-group="together">A note will be lit when this phrase will appear</p-fragment><br />
 > <p-notes p-group="together">A phrase has appeared</p-notes>
 > ```
+>
+> The `p-group` attribute _takes precedence_ on the containing fragment, meaning that the note will be activated when
+> the fragments in the group are activated, and not when the containing fragment is.

 ### Keybindings